 His practice over three decades has focused on long and complex disputes before arbitrators and the senior courts, often with a multi-jurisdictional element, of a chancery and commercial nature.
-These include property and trusts of land, these include joint venture agreements (particularly those involving local government), professional negligence, the church, and building and civil engineering.
+Apart from property and trusts of land, these include joint venture agreements (particularly those involving local government), professional negligence, the church, and building and civil engineering.
 His early career as a Junior Research Fellow and Lecturer in History at Oxford University has helped him develop an expertise in manorial rights in the context of modern land registration.
 Professional regulation, particularly the dishonesty of solicitors and financial regulation, is another specialist area.

 Trusts of land, reverter of sites, mortgage fraud, joint ventures, rights of way, land registration, ecclesiastical law, chancel repair liability, mineral rights, manorial rights and professional negligence in relation to property matters have all been aspects of Paul’s real property practice.
 The litigious side of this practice has involved long and complex cases with repeated appearances in the senior appellate courts over many years.
 The advisory side includes clients, both individual and corporate, who may be trustees, landowners or developers.

 His litigation and advisory experience of land registration and manorial rights was drawn on by the House of Commons Justice Select Committee who invited him to provide evidence to their inquiry into the future of manorial rights law.
 In their report, published in 2015, his contribution was extensively referred to and his advice reflected in the report’s conclusions.
 He has published substantial articles on the law of manorial rights in relation to its land registration and litigation aspects.

 In recent years he has also lectured, written and blogged on the property law aspects of fracking.
 His article, ‘Free to Frack? – Landowners and the loss of common law rights under the Infrastructure Act 2015’ appeared in the Property Law Journal for June 2017.

 - Stephens-Dunn v Cawthorne EWHC 2800 (Ch), Norris J – Trusts of land – partition -application of TOLATA 1996 s 15.